Empire Poker Update

-Empire Poker is a global online poker room which does not accept US players and offers new members a bonus.
+Empire Poker is an online poker room which offers all new members a bonus.

 Empire Poker is a part of Party Poker, one of the world’s largest poker rooms.
 Party Poker owns the network and has Empire Poker as a skin to share traffic.
 Unfortunately, both rooms do not accept US players.
 Even without players from the United States this is still a great room to check out if you’re located elsewhere!